Super Lawyers

 Do C.R.
 England Truck Drivers Have a Good Accident Rate?

-J.B Hunt drivers have a slightly higher accident rate per mile compared to other commercial trucking companies of similar size.
+J.B.
+Hunt drivers have a slightly higher accident rate per mile compared to other commercial trucking companies of similar size.
 Each year, C.R.
-England truck drivers average around 200 accidents resulting in serious injury and 10 accidents resulting in one or more fatality.
+England truck drivers average around 200 accidents resulting in serious injury and 10 accidents resulting in one or more fatalities.

 How Much Insurance Do C.R.
 England Trucks Have?